Fresco-cycles in the Town Halls

 Sala delle Pace (Sala dei Nove)

-Here we will review one of the most complex frescoes in the middle ages town hall.
-It is located in a room called Sala delle Pace, in town hall of Siena (Palazzo Pubblico).
-In this tract meetings of Nine were maintained – main Sienas governors, this also influenced assortment of frescoes.1 It is good and bad city government and author is Ambrogio Lorenzetti.
-Work consists of three frescoes each on its one wall.
-These are The Good Government on east wall, The Good City on north wall and The Bad Government and City on west wall.
-The area of southern wall is opened by window through which view on Siena and surroundings is provided.
+Here we shall review one of the most complex fresco cycles ever painted in a medieval town hall.
+It is located in the Siena Town Hall (Palazzo Pubblico), in a room called Sala delle Pace.
+The room was normally used for Councils of the Nine, who were in fact city governors, so this also had influence on the selection of the theme for the frescoes.1 The theme is good and bad city government, and their author is Ambrogio Lorenzetti.
+The work consists of three frescoes, each on its own wall.
+These frescoes are called Good Government (eastern wall), Good City (northern wall), and Bad Government and Bad City (western wall).
+The area of the southern wall is opened by a large window overlooking Siena and a part of the surrounding landscape.

-In The Bad Government and City presented are negative counterparts to those on the north and east wall.
-This fresco is in very poor condition so its study is somewhat more difficult.
-It consists of two parts displaying personifications of bad city government and the specific situations of poor town and village.
-On the right side are displays of the seven personifications of vicious and bad principles.
-In the middle is the Tyrany with its demonic look.
-It is larger than other ones because it is presented as a pendant to the Ruler from The Good Government.
-Beneath her feet is a Justice that is associated with broken scale.
-Other personifications from left to right are: Cruelty, Treason, Fraud, Fury, Division and War.
-Above the Tyrany there are three more personifications – Avarice, Pride and Vainglory.
-In the bad town people are shown fighting and robing and only one person that works is a blacksmith making arms.
-The village is deserted and uncultivated and houses are on fire.
-On the same place where on east wall Security is personificated, here a Fear is shown as old skinny women threating with her sword to the village.
+In Bad Government and Bad City the displays are a negative version of the ones on the northern and eastern walls.
+This fresco is in a bad condition, so its study is somewhat more difficult.
+It contains two parts: a display of personifications of bad city government, and various situations from bad city and village.
+On the right side, there are seven personifications of flaws and bad principles.
+In the middle there is Tiranny, with an exceptionally demonic appearance.
+It is bigger than the rest, because it is a negative version of the Ruler from the Good Government.
+Under its feet there is Justice, tied and with a broken scale.
+Other personifications from left to right are: Cruelty, Betrayal, Deception, Wrath, Disharmony and War.
+Above Tiranny we also find another three personifications: Conceit, Parsimony and Vainglory.
+In bad city and village there are depictions of people fighting, robbing, and the only person working is a blacksmith building a weapon.
+The village is uncultivated and infested, there are even houses on fire.
+On the same spot as Security on the eastern wall, here stands Fear, displayed as an old, skinny woman, threatening the village with a sword.

 Meaning of Frescoes

-This frescoes have very complex iconographic program.
-It is believed that they are partly influenced by Aristotel papers but also by local political texts whose authors had more contact with Roman writers.3 Although a similar version of display of a Ruler was described by G. Vasari wrote about lost frescoes of Giotto in Palazzo del Podesta (now the Bargello) in Florence.
-It is considered that for these views Lorenzetti had no influence.4 It is also important that they are interrelated and together form educative story about what it takes and how should good government look alike.
+These frescoes have a very complex iconographical programme.
+It is considered that they were partially influenced by Aristotle’s texts, as well as local political texts, who’s authors had more contact with Roman writers.3 Although a similar depiction of the Ruler was described by G. Vasari in his writings on the lost frescoes of Giotto in Palazzo del Podesta (now Bargello) in Firenza, it is considered that those writings had no influence on the displays of A. Lorenzetti.4 An interesting fact, however, is that the displays are interrelated, and together form an edifying story of what is needed for a good government, and how a good government should look like.

 - One of few examples of secular painting in the late Middle Ages